 The only thing that tells you that you’re moving is that occasionally when you’re flying over the subsonic aeroplanes you can see all these 747s 20,000 feet below you almost appearing to go backwards, I mean you are going 800 miles an hour or thereabouts faster than they are.
 The aeroplane was an absolute delight to fly, it handled beautifully.
 And remember we are talking about an aeroplane that was being designed in the late 1950s – mid 1960s.
 I think it’s absolutely amazing and here we are, now in the 21st century, and it remains unique.

-I mention all of these things because in recent days, financial advisers from the firm Legg Mason revealed that individuals will have forfeited their right to retire unless they have accumulated the tidy amount of $2.5 million in their coffers.
+I mention these things because in recent days, financial advisers from the firm Legg Mason revealed that individuals will have forfeited their right to retire unless they have accumulated the tidy amount of $2.5 million in their coffers.
 Their study notes that’s about $2.2 million more than the average balance most investors have in their retirement kitty.
 As I thought about this, my first reaction was that I was doomed—to work forever.
-As I continued thinking about this, I surmised that even if I decided to substantially ramp up my saving rate, with present interest rates set at Federal Reserve-determined rates of 0.0000000001%, I wouldn’t reach that $2.5 million plateau for about 500 years.
-But at that very moment, a glimmer of hope appeared in the darkness.
+But, as I continued to think about this, I surmised that even if I decided to substantially ramp up my saving rate, with present interest rates set at Federal Reserve-determined rates of 0.0000000001%, I wouldn’t reach that $2.5 million plateau for about 500 years.
+However, at that very moment, a glimmer of hope appeared in the darkness.
 For this past week, Google announced that it has invested in a firm that will offer humans the possibility that they might one day live to that ripe old age.
 In paraphrasing Andy Warhol, one Google Ventures executive exclaimed that “In the future, we’ll all be Methuselah.”

 In light of all this, shouldn’t we begin our first-class future—today?